cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 ### Swarm Nodes

-We're using a bash loop to create 2 swarm nodes.
+We're using a shell loop to create 2 swarm nodes.
 You can create as many as you want.
 (Creating 2 on Rackspace took about 3 minutes.)

 ```shell
 for((i=0;i<2;i++)); do \